iberatkaya/image-augmentation/README.md

 });

 /**
- * Adds a 120px padding to the top each images in the current directory with each having a probability 0.4.
+ * Adds a 120px padding to the top each images in the current directory
- * The added pixels color is blue.
+ * with each having a probability 0.4.
+The added pixel's color is blue.
  */

 ImageAugmentation.addPadding({